Supported Storage Systems#

 Local file system

 Data on the local file system can be accessed using file://localhost/.... or file:///...
 URLs.
-Any URL or path that has no scheme is interpreted as a file path, so you can specify file:local_folder or local_folder to address a local directory.
+Any path without a scheme is interpreted as a file path, so you can simply specify local_folder.
+WRAPP also accepts file:local_folder and treats it as a local directory.

 Nucleus Servers